Switch2-Energy-Limited/interview-test/README.md

 ## Solution

-The above task can use any Javascript libraries that may help with the solution.
-The completed solution should be able to run locally on NodeJS (v16+) `http://localhost:8080/`
+Use any langauge and libraries you wish to to complete the solution.
+The completed solution should run on `http://localhost:8080/`.

 ## Submission
  - Do not fork this repo.